Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 November 2025 14.27.10 UTC
+- WIB: Kamis, 6 November 2025 15.37.24 UTC
-- WITA: Kamis, 6 November 2025 15.27.10 UTC
+- WITA: Kamis, 6 November 2025 16.37.24 UTC
-- WIT: Kamis, 6 November 2025 16.27.10 UTC
+- WIT: Kamis, 6 November 2025 17.37.24 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

 Kategori: technology